 Dr. Gray serves as Professor of Counseling.
 He has a private counseling practice and serves as a resource speaker for marriage enrichment weekends, marriage mentoring, and senior ministry workshops.

 HST’s counseling program equips students for a variety of counseling roles.
 Over the past fifteen years, approximately 40% of our alumni have gone to work for various agencies.
 About 15% are counseling in church settings, 10% in private practice, 10% counseling in the military, and 10% working in Christian counseling centers.
-Others have gone on to earn a doctorate, including our own professor Dr. John F. Kennedy.
+Others have gone on to earn a doctorate, including Dr. Jon Shepard, author of this book for school counselors, and Dr. John F. Kennedy, counseling professor at Trevecca University.
 Can we help you get where you want to go?